Tools Commercial Painters in Dublin Need

 Ladders and scaffolding

-Like residential painters, commercial painters use ladders to get them to higher areas in a building, whether it is in the interiors or exteriors.
+Like residential painters, the best commercial painters in Fremont use ladders to get them to higher areas in a building, whether it is in the interiors or exteriors.
 But when they are tasked to paint taller buildings, they use scaffolding.
 While ladders and scaffolding are considered as low-tech compared to other equipment (which will be mentioned later), they are still widely used today.
 Ladders are used in some cases when lifts are not a practical option, e.g., painting higher walls and ceilings.

 Also called an aerial work platform or an elevating work platform, an aerial lift is mechanical equipment which lifts people to high areas such the exterior of a multi-story building.
 While it is costly to own or rent an aerial lift, it can be practical especially when they’re meant to be used frequently.
 There are two types of aerial lift: